 Pianists in the Mountains is a small group residency, limited to 15 students, focusing on unusual repertoire for the piano.

 Past Artist Residencies

-Twyla Tharp and her company were in residence at the CMF for the past two years, and will conduct her third residency in the fall of 2018.
+Twyla Tharp and her company were in residence at the CMF for three years, from 2016-2018.
 During her residencies, Ms. Tharp has reconstructed earlier works, presented a new work, and engaged the local community through outreach programs.

 Paul Taylor Dance Company and Taylor 2 were in residence for three weeks in May of 2013.
 Taylor 2 interacted with the local community through master classes, lecture-demonstrations, and performances.
 The Paul Taylor Dance Company also performed during the residency period.